 It’s not just a trait of top secret special operators, it is a skill known as situational awareness, being highly aware, and you can possess it too.

 Situational awareness is a simple concept.
 It is knowing what’s going on around you.

 The only thing easy is noticing the very obvious things – and even those things often go unnoticed in today’s modern world of technology where people’s heads are buried in their smart phones…

 In reality, situational awareness requires practice.
 It’s something that is taught to law enforcement, soldiers, and others.
 You can learn it too.

 Recognizing a situation that might potentially turn dangerous, or being aware of a risk even seconds before, can make all the difference.

-Situational awareness is just another two words for paying attention.
-You can take it to the next level by practicing and scanning your environment (which can actually be a fun an interesting mental exercise).
+…by practicing – scanning your environment (which can actually be a fun and interesting mental exercise).
 While practicing, you will notice all sorts of new things in the world around you.
 It helps to open your eyes, and your mind…